owhite/Arduino-PID-control/README.md

 The original [Grett Beauregard blog post](http://brettbeauregard.com/blog/2011/04/improving-the-beginners-pid-introduction/) on PID for the arduino.

+This is the [arduino playground](http://playground.arduino.cc/Code/PIDLibrary) page for the PID library.

 So I have to admit I never really understood this formula:

 ![PID formula](http://i.imgur.com/VzkznFA.png)